 In essence, IPv4 subnetting is a dynamic tool that addresses the challenges posed by the limited availability of IP addresses.
 By subdividing IP address space into smaller, more manageable units, subnetting conserves addresses, enhances security, reduces network congestion, and optimizes data transmission.
 This foundational technique serves as a cornerstone for effective network architecture, empowering network administrators to construct networks that are both efficient and adaptable.

-Subnet Masks
+Subnet masks

 IP subnet masks play a critical role in determining the network and host portions of an IP address within a subnetted network.
 They are essential components in the process of subnetting, as they define the boundary between these two segments of the address.